-The RIA system in Mexico: Using Compliance Cost to Apply the Proportionality Rule
+The RIA System in Mexico: Using Compliance Cost to Apply the Proportionality Rule

-Fabiola Perales-Fernández

-Jorge Velázquez-Roa

-July 2021
+Fabiola Perales-Fernández\ | Jorge Velázquez-Roa\\ | July 2021

+©2021 by the authors.
 The views presented in this document do not represent official positions of Jacobs, Cordova & Associates.

-This document has been adapted to be published as an Insights document.
+This document has been adapted with permission of the authors to be published as an Insights document.
 The original document can be downloaded at DOI: 10.6084/m9.figshare.15072858